ricardocabral/iskdaemon/README.md

 # Install instructions

-Installation, usage instructions and more details are available online at http://www.imgseek.net/isk-daemon/documents-1/install-and-usage
+Installation, usage instructions and more details are available online at http://www.imgseek.net/isk-daemon/documents-1/install-and-usage [dead link]

+Here are quick guide to build from cloned repo.
+You may want to ``sudo`` all this commands if you have permission errors.

+##Ubuntu Quick Start

+This one is tested with Ubuntu 14.12

+1. Install prerequisited if they're not on your system already:

+    ``apt-get install swig ImageMagick libmagick++-dev python-dev``

+2. cd to ./src and run: ``python setup.py install``

+##MacOS Quick Start

+1. Go to http://brew.sh and install Homebrew

+2. Install swig: ``brew install swig``

+3. Install ImageMagick: ``brew install ImageMagick``

+4. Install pkg-config: ``brew install pkg-config``

+5. Cd to ./iskdaemon/src/ and run ``python setup.py install``

 # Credits